elsewhencode/project-guidelines/README.md

     _Why:_
     > It's normal to disable style check while working on a code block to focus more on the logic.
 Just remember to remove those `eslint-disable` comments and follow the rules.

-* Always use  `//TODO:`  comments to remind yourself and others about an unfinished job.
+* Depending on the size of the task use  `//TODO:` comments or open a ticket.

+    _Why:_
+    > So you remind yourself and others about a task.
+One approach is using `//TODO(#3456)` where the number is a ticket and it's enforced by a lint rule.

 * Always comment and keep them relevant as code changes.
-* Remove commented block of code when possible.
+Remove commented block of code when possible.

-* Avoid js alerts in production.
+    _Why:_
+    > Your code should be as readable as possible, you should get rid of anything distraction.
+If you refactored a function, don't just comment out the old one, remove it.

+* Avoid irrelevant or funny comments, logs or naming.

+    _Why:_
-* Avoid irrelevant or funny comments, logs or naming (source code may get handed over to another company/client and they may not share the same banter).
+    > While your build process may(should) get rid of them, sometimes your source code may get handed over to another company/client and they may not share the same banter.

 * Write testable code, avoid side effect, extract side effects, write pure functions.

+    _Why:_
+    > A pure function is a function that always returns the same output for the same input.
+Conversely, an impure function is one that may have side effects or depends on conditions from the outside to produce a value.
+That makes it less predictable [read more...](https://hackernoon.com/structure-your-javascript-code-for-testability-9bc93d9c72dc)

 * Make your names search-able with meaningful distinctions avoid shortened names.
 For functions Use long, descriptive names.
 A function name should be a verb or a verb phrase, and it needs to communicate its intention.

+    _Why:_
+    > It makes it more natural to read the source code.

 * Organize your functions in a file according to the step-down rule.
 Higher level functions should be on top and lower levels below.

+    _Why:_
-It makes it more natural to read the source code.
+    > It makes it more natural to read the source code.

 ## 8. Logging <a name="logging"></a>
 * Avoid client-side console logs in production

+    _Why:_
+    > Even though it is most likely that your build process gets rid of it, but make sure your code style check gives your warning about console logs.

 * Produce readable production logging.
 Ideally use logging libraries to be used in production mode (such as [winston](https://github.com/winstonjs/winston) or
 [node-bunyan](https://github.com/trentm/node-bunyan)).

+    _Why:_
+    > It makes your troubleshooting less unpleasant with colorization, timestamps, log to a file in addition to the console or even logging to a file that rotates daily. [read more...](https://blog.risingstack.com/node-js-logging-tutorial/)

 ## 9 API design <a name="api-design"></a>
 Follow resource-oriented design.
 This has three main factors: resources, collection, and URLs.